xash3000/minitweet/local_Devleopment_Enviroment.md

 ```

 ### create database
-install postgresql if you don't have it and create two databases
+install postgresql if you don't have it and create a databases
-one for development and another one for testing
+one for development.

 ### initializing the database with Flask-SQLAlchemy